How does CityU MBA help students stay competitive in a dynamically changing global environment?

 The ethos that characterises the core value of the SHARP Forum is that students are responsible for every aspect of putting together an industry-focused discussion panel, from contacting the speakers to promoting and hosting the forum event.
 Decisiveness, organisation, communication, delegation – through organising a forum, students must put these skills into action to develop their knowledge, business acumen and confidence, so that they are ready to take on new career challenges.

 Since its launch in 2016, over 100 notable speakers with 5,000 business professionals have participated in the SHARP Forum.
 Along with many senior executives from Fortune 500 companies such as Amazon, HSBC, Huawei and Tencent, renowned business leaders such as Dr Allan Zeman, Chairman of Lan Kwai Fong, Ricky Wong, CEO of HKTV Mall and Sunny Cheung, CEO of Octopus have been speakers in past forums.
-To underline the value of the SHARP Forum, I would like to add that some of the forum speakers have even become the business partners of our students who started their own business after graduation from CityU MBA.
+Some of the forum speakers have even become the business partners of the students who started their own business after graduation from CityU MBA.